 Another surprise happened when the Brunt family, owners of the abandoned McDonald’s on Greenwood Avenue, graciously offered the space to the Green Bean at a ridiculous price.
 With the creative minds and skillful hands of many, the Green Bean settled into its new home and opened its doors in July of 2010.
 The space was much larger, with room for a conference room, a children’s area, a reading nook, and even a stage for live music nights.

-The Green Bean is currently under the management of Alissa Swank and Summer Mohrlang, with a talented team of artists, baristas, chefs, and the business and outreach of the Green Bean continues to grow with open-mike nights, children’s story time, job search meetings, craft groups, and more.
+Under the management of Alissa Swank and Summer Mohrlang, with a talented team of artists, baristas, chefs, and the business and outreach of the Green Bean continued to grow with open-mike nights, children’s story time, job search meetings, craft groups, and more.
 Summer Mohrlang began the Brown Bag Network made up of key community leaders from churches and non-profits, dedicated to the health and growth of the Greenwood neighborhood.